Superbio-ai/file-process/README.md

 # file-process
-This is repository for file preprocessing, file validation and file preview
+This is repository for file validation and file preview.